Coros Pace Pro – GNSS Accuracy Test Result

 Coros did the same for DURA in their thirst for sales. ie releasing a product before it was ready.
 Very sloppy.
 Garmin can get away with a few bugs, a small company like Coros will have problems if they keep releasing products that are not ready.

-Perhaps Coros could be organised enough to control its information flow to its retailiers.
-Coros chose to tease its product and then it was two (or three) of its retailers who leaked the product details and spoiled the launch once the people on Reddit got hold of the info.
+Perhaps Coros could be organised enough to control its information flow to its retailers.
+Coros chose to tease its product and then it was two (or three) of its retailers who leaked the product details, that spoiled the launch once the people on Reddit got hold of the info.
 Do your research.

 When it comes to traffic I’m afraid you don’t know what you are talking about.
 Traffic from a peripheral, challenger brand like Coros is very small and insignificant in any sense – money, volume, importantce…choose your metric.